saaranLiu/ReImage_Price_Trends/README.md

   * Storage for trained models and prediction CSVs.
   * Calculation of performance metrics and portfolio results.
+  * See the reports for more details about the results.
+The results doesnot upload here because of the file size.

 ## Setup and Installation